sharedgithub/myTestRepo/J.md

 }

-* so within interface few things are not mandate to say like if i declare a method  void abc(); then this is legall as it is public and abstract implcitily so no need to say implicit things like if i define a variable int i; then we know it is constant implicity ie public static and final. also the order in which we specify these keyworrd are kind of less important i mean if write public
+* so within interface few things are not mandate to say like if i declare a method  void abc(); then this is legall as it is public and abstract implcitily so no need to say implicit things like if i define a variable int i; then we know it is constant implicity ie public static and final. also the order in which we specify these keyworrd are kind of less important i mean if write public static final is equivalent to public final static

+* methods can also take multiple parameter

+  public void jaihanuman(int a, String... abc) this means that the var-arg short for variable argument can take multiple string parameters).
+Also note that var-args should always be the last parameter

+# Constructors

+* can not have return type
+* can

+# Enum

+* it is a list of constants of type enum

+* enum can be declared outside or inside a class but not in methods

+* enum can contain constructors, method, variables and constants

+# static

+* static methods do not have access to non static memebers.

+* there is only one copy of static things which all the members shares

+# Array

+* array can contain primitives or objects but array itself is an object

+* int [5] abc is not legal we can declare as int abc[] but int [] abc is prefered